Vital Edges for (s,t)-mincut: Efficient Algorithms, Compact Structures, and Optimal Sensitivity Oracle: Introduction

 \section{Introduction}

 For any graph problem, there are edges whose removal affects the solution of the given problem.
 These edges are called {\em vital} edges for the problem.
-There has been extensive research on the vital edges for various fundamental problems -- shortest paths \cite{DBLP:conf/focs/HershbergerS02, nardelli2001faster, MALIK1989223, DBLP:journals/talg/RodittyZ12, DBLP:conf/focs/WilliamsWX22}, minimum spanning trees \cite{DBLP:conf/soda/FredericksonS96, DBLP:journals/ipl/LinC93, 370220}.
-The concept of vital edge for $(s,t)$-mincut has existed ever since the seminal work of Ford and Fulkerson \cite{ford_fulkerson_1956} on maxflow-mincut.
-In this manuscript, for directed weighted graphs, we present (1) the first nontrivial \textit{algorithm} for computing all vital edges, (2) compact \textit{structures} \& optimal \textit{combinatorial results} on mincuts for vital edges, and (3) optimal {\em Sensitivity Oracles} for $(s,t)$-mincut.
-The Algorithm in (1) answers an open question stated by Ausiello et al. \cite{DBLP:journals/networks/AusielloFLR19}.
-Our optimal Sensitivity Oracle in (3) is the first Sensitivity Oracle for directed weighted graphs in the area of minimum cuts.
-Finally, the results in (2) provide the first generalization of the classical work of Picard and Queyranne \cite{DBLP:journals/mp/PicardQ80}, and also act as the foundation for our results in (1) and (3).
+There has been extensive research on the vital edges for various fundamental problems -- shortest paths/distance \cite{roditty2012replacement, williams2022algorithms, hershberger2002erratum, nardelli2001faster, DBLP:journals/talg/0001W20}, minimum spanning trees \cite{frederickson1999increasing, DBLP:journals/ipl/LinC93, tsen1994finding}, strongly connected components (SCC) \cite{georgiadis2020strong}.
+The concept of vital edge for $(s,t)$-mincut has existed ever since the seminal work of Ford and Fulkerson \cite{ford_fulkerson_1956} on maximum $(s,t)$-flow.
+In this article, for directed weighted graphs, we present the following two main results --~(1) an efficient \textit{algorithm} for computing all vital edges,~ and (2) optimal {\em sensitivity oracles} for $(s,t)$-mincut.
+The algorithm in (1) is the first nontrivial algorithm for computing all vital edges in directed weighted graphs, which also answers an open question in \cite{DBLP:journals/networks/AusielloFLR19}.
+Our optimal sensitivity oracle in (2) is the first sensitivity oracle for directed weighted graphs in the area of minimum cuts.
+In order to arrive at these results, we present interesting \textit{structural} \& optimal \textit{combinatorial} results on mincuts for vital edges.
+These results provide a generalization of the classical work of Picard and Queyranne \cite{DBLP:journals/mp/PicardQ80} and the recent work of Baswana, Bhanja, and Pandey \cite{baswana2023minimum+}.

-The $(s,t)$-mincut of a graph is a fundamental concept in graph theory and is used to design efficient algorithms for numerous real-world problems \cite{DBLP:books/daglib/0069809}.
-Let $G=(V,E)$ be a directed graph on $n=|V|$ vertices and $m=|E|$ edges with positive weights on the edges.
-For an edge $e\in E$, its weight $w(e)$ denotes the capacity of the edge $e$.
+Let $G=(V,E)$ be a directed graph on $n=|V|$ vertices and $m=|E|$ edges.
+Each edge $e\in E$ has a capacity, denoted by $w(e)$, which is a positive real number.
 Let $s$ be a designated source vertex and $t$ be a designated sink vertex in $G$.